Momentum Grows In Congress For 'Bump Stock' Ban After Las Vegas Shooting

 Still, any effort at regulating guns would face tough odds in a Republican-controlled Congress.
 Some GOP senators say they oppose any efforts to regulate guns ― even narrowly tailored legislation banning bump stocks.

-“I’m a Second Amendment man, I’m not for any gun control.
+“I’m a Second Amendment man, I’m not for any gun control, OK?
 None,” Sen. Richard Shelby (R-Ala.) said Wednesday, when asked if he could support legislation regulating bump stocks.

 Sen. John Kennedy (R-La.) was even more adamant about the effort.